johnmcfarlane/papers/c++/contractual-disappointment.md

 Some languages support formal expression as part of the interface.
 Many languages support expression of conditions within the API implementation.

-The `eg_assert` invocations above are examples of expressions within the implementation.
+The `eg_assert` arguments above are examples of expression within the implementation.

 ### Calling a C++ API